SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Gravity solver

 where $\mathbf{a}_a$ is the acceleration of the particles in cell $A$ and $\epsilon_{\rm FMM}$ is a tolerance parameter.
 Since this is self-referencing (i.e. we need the accelerations to decide how to compute the accelerations), we need to use a an estimator of $|\mathbf{a}_a|$.
 In \swift, we follow the strategy commonly used in other software packages and use the acceleration of the previous time-step\footnote{On the first time-step of a simulation this value has not been computed yet.
 We hence run a fake ``zeroth'' time-step with the simpler MAC (eq. \ref{eq:fmm:angle}), which is good enough to obtain approximations of the accelerations.}.
 The minimal norm of the acceleration in a given cell can be computed at the same time as the P2M kernels which are obtained in the tree construction phase.
 The second condition in eq.\,\ref{eq:fmm:mac} is necessary to ensure the convergence of the Taylor expansion.

 One important difference between this criterion and the purely geometric one (eq. \ref{eq:fmm:angle}) is that it is not symmetric in $A \leftrightarrow B$ (i.e. $E_{\rm AB,p} \neq E_{\rm BA,p}$).
 This implies that there are cases where a multipole in cell $A$ can be used to compute the field tensors in cell $B$ but the multipole in $B$ cannot be used to compute the $\mathsf{F}$ values of cell $A$ and vice versa.
 This affects the tree walk by breaking the symmetry and potentially leading to cells of different sizes interacting.
 That is handled smoothly by the tasking mechanism which naturally adapts to the amount of work required.
-Note that an alternative approach would be to force the symmetry by allowing the mutlitpoles to interact at a given level only if the criterion is satisfied in both directions.
+Note that an alternative approach would be to force the symmetry by allowing the multipoles to interact at a given level only if the criterion is satisfied in both directions.
+We additionally remark that this breaking of the symmetry formally leads to a breaking of the momentum-conserving property of the FMM method.
+We, however, do not regard this as an important issue as the momentum conservation is already broken by the use of per-particle time-step sizes.